michal-cieslik/michal-cieslik/README.md

 ### Hello! 👋

-My name's Michal and I'm beginner in programming and webdev.
+Currently interested in front‑end and DevOps.
+Super nerd who loves hardware, Linux and macOS and enjoys to customize all of the development environment.
+Interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arises.
 I look forward to take on some new challenges and trying to be as much communicative as I can be.

 <!--
 **michal-cieslik/michal-cieslik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.